By Leika Kihara and Takahiko Wada

 But the central bank must take into account the impact that such market moves could have on the outlook for the economy and prices when considering whether to raise rates, she added.

-Her comments helped the yen hit its highest since the start of the year against the dollar, as markets took them as a renewed sign the BOJ could raise rates in coming months.
-The dollar stood at 141.015 yen on Wednesday, down about 1%, after briefly falling below 141 for the first time since Jan.
-2.
+Her comments pushed up the yen as markets took them as a renewed sign the BOJ could raise rates in coming months.
+The dollar stood at 140.79 yen on Wednesday, down more than 1% and hitting the lowest level since Dec.
+28, also weighed down by the outcome of the U.S. presidential debate.

-“Given real interest rates are currently very low, we will adjust the degree of monetary support, from the standpoint of sustainably and stably achieving our 2% inflation target, if our economic and price forecasts are met,” Nakagawa said in a speech to business leaders in northern Japan.
+“Given real interest rates are currently very low, we will adjust the degree of monetary support, from the standpoint of sustainably and stably achieving our 2% inflation target, if our economic and price forecasts are met,” Nakagawa said in a speech to business leaders in northern Japan on Wednesday.

 The BOJ is set to leave rates unchanged at its next meeting on Sept.
 20, but more than half the economists polled by Reuters last month predict further tightening by the year’s end.